Eligibility, Application, and Selection

 Interested applicants must submit the following items as part of the application:

-Examples of Global Challenge areas that students can address as part of the program include, but are not limited to:
+Examples of Engineering Research with a Global Impact that students can explore as part of the program include, but are not limited to:

 - Data Science/AI/Robotics